Home Sweet Home Alone: Critical response

 CNN's Brian Lowry wrote that the film "is a very odd duck -- a movie that basically replicates the three-decades-old "Home Alone" template, but in a way that feels slightly weird and ill-conceived."
 Tim Robey of The Daily Telegraph gave the film 2 out of 5 stars, writing: "Don't expect a Christmas miracle, then: it's more like a box of Quality Street that got heavily plundered before the wrapping went on."
 Clarisse Loughrey of The Independent gave the film 1 out of 5 stars, writing: "Home Sweet Home Alone decides, somewhat arbitrarily, to switch everything up – the kid is now an utter arsehole while the burglars are sympathetic, which results in the audience rooting for criminals while really just hoping that everyone would quit it and go to sleep."
 Kevin Maher of The Times also gave the film 1 out of 5 stars, writing that "everything that happens before the mayhem — the burglary begins after a full hour of padding — is excruciatingly forced."
 Jake Wilson of The Age also gave 1 out of 5 stars, writing: "This is less an actual movie than a lazy approximation, half-heartedly monkeying with formula while showing no understanding of why that formula ever worked at all."

 Chris Columbus, the original director of the first two Home Alone films was also critical of the decision to make a sixth movie, prior to the release of the film.
 On the topic of movie remakes, he said, "In this version of Hollywood that we live in, everybody is remaking everything, and rebooting everything.
 I mean, there's a Home Alone reboot coming out...
 What's the point?
 The movie exists, let's just live with the movie that existed.
 There's no point in any of us remaking The Wizard of Oz, there's no point in any of us remaking the classic films.
 Make something original, because we need more original material."

 Accolades

 Mikey Day and Streeter Seidell were among the screenwriters honored during the Mill Valley Film Festival for their contribution to the film.

 Future

-In December 2024, during a Q&A event, when original films star Macaulay Culkin was asked if he would ever appear in another Home Alone sequel, he stated that he'd needed to get a good script, but joked that there's no way any potential script could be worse than the one for this film.
+In December 2024, during a Q&A event, when original films star Macaulay Culkin was asked if he would ever appear in another Home Alone sequel, he stated that he would need to get a good script, but joked that there was no way any potential script could be worse than the one for this film.